costajob/app-servers/README.md

 Rack on JRuby constantly performs slightly better than on MRI.

 ##### Concurrency and parallelism
 Puma delivers concurrency by using native threads.
-Because of MRI's GIL, Puma relies on the pre-forking model for parallelism.
+Because of MRI's GIL, Puma relies on the pre-forking model for parallelism: 8 processes (workers) are forked, one acts as the parent.
-Each Puma process/worker consume about 35MB of memory, while their balancing is not consistent (each process CPU usage range from 10% to 100%).
 Once on the JVM Puma is finally able to distribute the workload on the available cores on a single process.
 The downside of JRuby is the memory footprint: more than twice than MRI.